 Revenue.
 Revenue increased by \$28.4 million to \$234.9 million in the nine months ended September 30, 2012, from \$206.5 million in the nine months ended September 30, 2011.
 A portion of this increase was the result of an increase in the number of gallons delivered between periods from 115.6 million gasoline gallon equivalents to 143.2 million gasoline gallon equivalents.
 The increase in volume was primarily from an increase in CNG sales of 20.2 million gallons.
 Our net increase in CNG volume was primarily from 13 new refuse customers, seven new airport customers, three new transit customers, one new station completed for an existing transit customer, three new trucking customers, and one new public customer, which together accounted for 12.9 million gallons of the CNG volume increase.
 We also experienced an increase of 7.3 million gallons in CNG volume between periods from our existing airport, transit and refuse customers, combined with the volume growth from our share of our joint venture in Peru.
 Further, we experienced an increase of 6.0 million gallons in LNG volume between periods, which was primarily due to a combination of 2.7 million gallons from Northstar O&M services and 3.3 million gallons from nine new trucking, transit, industrial and refuse customers.
 We experienced an increase in our RNG sales (through our 70% share of the RNG sales at DCEMB) of 1.4 million gallons due to increased RNG production at DCEMB's facility.
-We experienced a \$30.9 million increase, excluding Northstar, in station construction revenues between periods, primarily due to the completion of five new CNG stations for new trucking customers, one new CNG station for an existing trucking customer, six new CNG stations for an existing transit customer, one new CNG station upgrades for two existing refuse customers, one new CNG station for an existing transit customer, and one new CNG station for a new transit customer, one CNG station upgrade for an existing transit transit customer, and one new CNG station for a new airport customer.
+We experienced a \$30.9 million increase, excluding Northstar, in station construction revenues between periods, primarily due to the completion of five new CNG stations for new trucking customers, one new CNG station for an existing trucking customer, six new CNG stations for new refuse customers, two CNG station upgrades for two existing refuse customers, one new CNG station for an existing transit customer, one new CNG station for a new transit customer, one CNG station upgrade for an existing transit customer, and one new CNG station for a new airport customer.
 Also contributing to the revenue increase between periods were \$2.6 million of LCFS credits that we recognized due to the lifting, during the nine months ended September 30, 2012, of a federal court injunction that had prohibited enforcement of the California Low Carbon Fuel Standard.
 These increases were offset by the decrease in our effective price per gallon that we charged to our customers between periods.
-Our effective price per gallon was \$0.81 in the nine months ended September 30, 2012, upon which we base a portion of our pricing to our customers, and a higher percentage of O&M contracts in the first nine months of 2012, which generate less revenue per gallon than contracts where we supply the natural gas commodity.
+Our effective price per gallon was \$0.81 in the nine months ended September 30, 2012, which represents a \$0.05 per gallon decrease from \$0.86 per gallon in the nine months ended September 30, 2011.
+The decrease was due to a combination of lower natural gas prices in the first nine months of 2012, upon which we base a portion of our pricing to our customers, and a higher percentage of O&M contracts in the first nine months of 2012, which generate less revenue per gallon than contracts where we supply the natural gas commodity.
 Revenue attributable to VETC also decreased between periods because the fuel tax credits expired on December 31, 2011.
 We recorded \$13.4 million of revenue related to fuel tax credits during the nine months of 2011.
 Revenues attributable to Northstar and IMW decreased between periods by \$4.1 million and \$3.4 million, respectively.
 Revenue also decreased by \$0.5 million between periods due to decreased sales of natural gas vehicle equipment and emission control services by BAF.